Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

-# Nextflow Best Practices Checklist
+# Ethan's Nextflow Best Practices Checklist
-`made by ethan hetrick`

 A checklist to ensure adherence to best practices when working with Nextflow pipelines.